milanaryal/milanaryal.github.io/_posts/2018-06-09-the-popular-digital-wallets-in-nepal.md

 ### Top 3 best digital wallets in Nepal

-These are three most popular payment systems in Nepal which are available for Androd, iOS, as well as Web version with best user interface.
+These are three most popular payment systems in Nepal which are available for Android, iOS, as well as Web version with best user interface.

 #### [eSewa](https://esewa.com.np/){: rel="nofollow" }